 That’s the same with diagramming.
 Sometimes, students in the midst of diagramming sentences suddenly can’t remember exactly how to diagram a prepositional phrase, or a dependent clause.
 Using The Diagramming Dictionary, they can go to the index, look up “Prepositional Phrase” or “Dependent Clause” and go directly to the page which provides the information.

 The Diagramming Dictionary can be used with any grammar curriculum, but it pairs especially well with First Language Lessons, Level 4, and Grammar for the Well-Trained Mind from Well-Trained Mind Press.
 These grammar curricula teach diagramming as part of the core instruction.
+The Diagramming Dictionary is also the instructional resource for How to Diagram Any Sentence.

 The Diagramming Dictionary is useful as a reference through all of a student’s academic career, and as a classroom resource.